unsupervised-adult/strongconn/README.md

 - **Log File**: The script logs operations to `/var/log/swanctl_user_check.log`.
 - **Debug Mode**: Set `DEBUG_MODE = True` for detailed logging.
 Set it to `False` to stop logging.
 The `DEBUG` option is in `strongconn.conf`, set to `false` or `true`.

-### Suricata Configuration;
+## Suricata Configuration;

 Suricata is installed in IDS mode.

-**Watchdog Script for Dynamic Blocking of Suricata IDS Alerts**
+**Watchdog Script for Dynamic Blocking of Suricata IDS Alerts** <br>

-Events log into Suricata to `/var/log/suricata/fast.log`.
+Events log into Suricata to `/var/log/suricata/fast.log`.<br>

-The `suricata_watchdog.py` script in `/var/lib/strongswan` is designed to dynamically respond to Suricata IDS alerts by blocking suspicious or potentially malicious IPs based on network intrusion detections.
+The `suricata_watchdog.py` script in `/var/lib/strongswan` dynamically responds to Suricata IDS alerts by blocking suspicious IPs based on network intrusion detections.<br>

-This Python script acts as a watchdog for the Suricata IDS, blocking malicious traffic based on classification and internal network rules.
-It monitors the `eve.json` log file for new entries and blacklists IP addresses based on entries in the classification file.
-When a log entry is detected and matches the classification, the script will blacklist the source or destination IP address based on the traffic direction, i.e., inbound or outbound.
-The script will only blacklist an IP address if it is not in the internal network, excluding IP addresses in the `whitelisted_ips` set in the server's nftables firewall.
+This Python script monitors the `eve.json` log file for new entries and blacklists IP addresses based on classifications and internal network rules.
+It will blacklist an IP address if it matches the classification and is not in the `whitelisted_ips` set in the server's nftables firewall.
 The blacklist duration is set in the configuration file as `BLACKLIST_TIMEOUT=7d`.
-By adjusting the Suricata YAML and classification file, you can modify the severity of classifications and the sensitivity of the IDS.
-The script will only blacklist an IP address if the classification is in the `classifications.conf` file and the IP address is not in the `whitelisted_ips` set.

-To confirm Python script actions, tail the below log file or run debug:
+To confirm script actions, tail the log file or run debug:
 ```bash
 tail -f /var/log/suricata_watchdog_actions/action.log
 ```
 Blocking is done via a blacklist nft avoiding reloading.
 After some time, you should see entries added to the blacklist when you run debug or list ruleset.

 ## Cockpit Module;